zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Dinucleotide Frequency

-As previously discused, in most organisms there seems to be a strong pyrimidine-purine bias in the -1 and +1 positions respectively.
-A function to explore the -1/+1 dinucleotide frequencies is included to further explore this.
+As previously discused, organisms often have a specific TSS sequence context.
+This function explores the fraction of each potential dinucleotide at the -1/+1 positions of all TSSs, where the +1 position is the TSS.

 ```
 assembly <- system.file("extdata", "S288C_Assembly.fasta", package = "tsrexplorer")